Moderustic Aquatic Glassel Fireplace Glass Rocks Propane FireplacesModerustic Aquatic Glassel Fireplace Glass Rocks Propane Fireplaces

 sd 16

 The table now has had a different coat of colored concrete applied and a granite top.
-The glass that is installed is Starfire.
+The glass that is installed is Starfire Base Glass.
 The Hotel plumber was not very careful as he mixed the lava with the glass and now it looks like salt and pepper.
 We will be taking a trip to San Diego to fix this mixing issue because we would like to post finished pictures of the fire table burning at night time.

 ivy 1ivy 1a